just-the-docs/just-the-docs-tests/collections/_navigation/collections.md

 1. Check that the link to the [Home page] appears in the navigation panel above the first collection. ✅

+1. Check that the link to the [Home page] has the same appearance as the links to top-level pages in collections.

 1. Check that the names of collections appear in the order specified in `_config.yml`.